Guide 3.0 - Available Now!

 The House of Delegates position DIAGNOSIS BY PHYSICAL THERAPISTS HOD P06-12-10-09 states: “A diagnosis is a label encompassing a cluster of signs and symptoms commonly associated with a disorder or syndrome or category of impairments in body structures and function, activity limitations, or participation restrictions.”
 With the adoption of APTA’s new vision statement that inextricably links our professional identity to the movement system, the diagnostic process used by physical therapists defines which elements of the movement system contribute to deficits in capacity or performance that become the focus of the plan of care.
 The clinical practice guidelines being developed by APTA sections and external entities also will guide decision making.

-Educators both in academia and in the clinic may wish to use the practice patterns as a teaching tool—for example, for students to apply to “paper patients” or hypothetical cases to help them understand the elements of patient/client management—but the patterns are not intended to be used to guide clinical practice in the management of actual patients or clients.
+Educators both in academia and in the clinic may wish to use the practice patterns as a teaching tool—for example, for students to help them understand the elements of patient/client management, particularly as related to the human movement system.
 The ICD-9 coding and the range of visits also have been deleted.

 The Catalog of Tests and Measures, specific tests and measures available only on the CD version of the Guide 2nd edition, has been retired, as the information is outdated.
 Instead, APTA activities have focused on determining selected tests and measures through initiatives such as the Evaluation Database to Guide Effectiveness (EDGE) task forces and PTNow.